lucasanguinetti/Deep-Learning-Power-Allocation-in-Massive-MIMO/README.md

 https://github.com/emilbjornson/massivemimobook

+# Content of MATLAB Code Package

+Set the network parameters in main.m.
+Then, run it.Save the data samples in MyDataFile_{i}.mat.

+Run transform_data_maxmin.m to put toghetter and reshape all the data samples for the KERAS code package for max-min.
+The file transform_data_maxprod.m does the same for the max-prod package.
+We provided MyDataFile_1.mat and MyDataFile_2.mat, each of 5K training samples.

+MyDataFile_0.mat is used from the KERAS code package for testing the neural network after training.

 # Content of KERAS Code Package

 The package contains also a simulation environment, based on KERAS, to train and execute the deep learning power allocation algorithm with the max-min and max-prod power allocation strategies.